Ninja Gaiden (1992 video game): Reception

 Ninja Gaiden for the Master System was critically acclaimed upon release.
 Sega Force reviewed the game and gave it a score of 90%.
 The main reviewer Mat Yeo states that Ryu "can jump, fire, use extra weapons and perform a handy trick to reach high ledges.
 Stand under the ledge, press jump and up to flip Ryu onto it."
 He stated that he was "well impressed with this game.
 I loved Ninja Gaiden on the Game Gear and this is a thousand times better!"
 He concluded that, with "loads of levels, tough villains and a challenging mission to complete, it should satisfy even those who’re sick to death of platform games."
 Another reviewer Chris Knight stated that the game is "great to look at, the music and in-game effects are nicely atmospheric, and above all, the controls work a treat."

 By Summer till Fall 1992, the game was among the top 10 successful selling Master system games at the time.
 Zero magazine reviewed it and gave a 90% score.
 The reviewer Patrick McCarthy stated that there are many "enemies to hack and slash," the "graphics are pretty smart," that "the animation and control over the main character are both very good," the player "can leap about from platform to platform," and "there are loads of different special moves" in the game.
 He concluded that the game "is to the Master System what The Revenge of Shinobi is to the Mega Drive.
 I love it."
 One Mean Machines reviewer Rob, stated that the game "boasts excellent graphics," compared its animation quality to Prince of Persia, and praised the responsive controls, "range of weapons and moves" that add replayability, and "large size" of the game.
 The other reviewer, Rich, stated that the "graphics are excellent" and rival the Mega Drive's visuals, and praised the smooth scrolling, "fast and hectic pace" of the game, and selection of weapons, concluding that it is a "great slash 'em up" for the Master System.
 The magazine gave the game an overall 83% score.

 Sega Master Force reviewed the game in its September 1993 issue, which gave it a score of 90%.
 The magazine states that "Ryu's death-dealing begins in a forest, where he scales trees, avoids spiked pits and dodges bad ninjas' throwing stars.
 Defeating an end-of-level sumo, later stages take place against the Tokyo skyline, in a cave, across a frozen landscape and at a temple."
 It then states that "Bushido scrolls restore energy and give weapons, but it's the controls and your use of them which make this game.
 Ryu moves like a well-oiled machine and responds quickly."
 It concludes that "Ninja Gaiden’s enough to satisfy even those who've tired of the platform genre."
-The game was later reviewed by Defunct Games in 2005.
-The reviewer Cyril Lachel described it as "easily one of the best action games you can buy for your Master System" and gave it an overall A− rating.